 "Restorative Practices" refer to whole-school, relational approaches to building school climate and addressing student behavior that fosters belonging over exclusion, social engagement over control, and meaningful accountability over punishment.
-They'the encourages members of the school community to be constantly present, attending to needs as they arise.
-They the exercises their ability to be dynamic rather than static in a their responsegiven responses.
-Restorative approaches also begin with proactive structures to build positive relationships and communication and create a space for people to express themselves-their strengths, assets, responsibilities, and also their vulnerabilitiesy.
-Neither restorative approaches, practices, processes, nor-and programs shall not-remove from a school-r or lessen to any degree its responsibility under Vermont law and policy to investigate, call out, name, and discipline behaviors that violate the Agency's "Policy for the Prevention of Harassment, Hazing and Bullying" (HHB) and Federal Title IX.
+They encourage members of the school community to be constantly present, attending to needs as they arise.
+They exercise the ability to be dynamic rather than static in a given response.
+Restorative approaches also begin with proactive structures to build positive relationships and communication and create a space for people to express themselves-their strengths, assets, responsibilities, and also their vulnerabilities.
+Neither restorative approaches, practices, processes, norprograms shall remove from a school or lessen to any degree its responsibility under Vermont law and policy to investigate, call out, name, and discipline behaviors that violate the Agency's "Policy for the Prevention of Harassment, Hazing and Bullying" (HHB) and Federal Title IX.

-"Secretary" means the Secretary of the Vermont Agency of Education or their designee
+"Secretary" means the Secretary of the Vermont Agency of Education or their designee.